These New Year’s Resolutions Are For Single Women Only

 “Okay, you’re still as hard as nails.” - Harry Burns, When Harry Met Sally, 1989

-The only way to approach New Year’s resolutions is with no self-imposed pressure whatsoever, along with whatever hangover cure you’re currently utilising firmly in hand.
+The only way to approach New Year’s resolutions is with no self-imposed pressure whatsoever, along with whatever hangover cure you’re currently utilizing firmly in hand.
 I like Alka Seltzer because I’m a grumpy old man wearing corduroy inside the body of a 37-year-old woman wearing Spanx leggings, but use what you like.
-It’s New Year’s Day, we’ve shaken the societal Etch-A-Sketch clean, and we’re ready to completely fuck shit up again.
+It’s a new year, we’ve shaken the societal Etch-A-Sketch clean, and we’re ready to completely fuck shit up again.
 Everybody vacuum the glitter out of your carpet and let’s have some fun.

 Advertisement